 - Get two uses in one with a modular shelving system for their favorite books, games, and toys

-As we discussed in our article on comfort decorating, focusing on how you’ll use each area can help you personalize each room, taking it from a frenzied place to a functional space with the features you need.
+Focus on ways you can personalize each room, taking it from a frenzied place to a functional space with the features you need.

 Parents and other adults who also watch children, don’t forget—you may need a spot in your home that gives you the freedom to focus, too.
 We all deserve a designated space to relax or quietly get work done!